Updated July 10, 2024

 Check out the vast array of gift cards on the gift-card racks at your grocery store and watch out for deals.
 Savings can also be realized by buying gift cards at online sites such as My Gift Cards Plus, Rakuten, or Swagbucks.
 For online accounts such as Amazon, iTunes, Netflix, Starbucks, and Tim Hortons, purchase the relevant gift card and load it to your account.
 Keep in mind that the purchase or redemption of gift cards might not qualify for a promotion through an online portal.
 Read the terms and conditions of the promotion before proceeding.

-For Costco in Canada, purchase Costco Shop Cards online with either a Visa or MasterCard and use the shop cards as in-store currency.
+For Costco in Canada, purchase Costco Shop Cards (physical or digital) online with either a Visa or MasterCard and use the shop cards as in-store currency.
 Denominations vary between $50 and $2000.
 Only members can purchase Costco Shop Cards, but they can be used by both members and non-members.
 Perhaps you have family members or friends who don’t see the value in a Costco membership, but they’d appreciate the occasional shopping trip to Costco.
 Purchase them a shop card and get reimbursed in cash.
 Non-members can use a shop card if they register for a one-day shopping pass at the Membership Counter.

 Another option is to buy a prepaid Visa or MasterCard gift card at a points multiplier location then use it for non-category organic spend where the earning power is typically one point per dollar (e.g., insurance, legal fees) or at a location that doesn’t accept AMEX.
 There’s an activation fee of $9.95 on a $500 card, but the value of the MSR could offset it.
 The challenge lies in finding cards with a high enough denomination to make it worthwhile.